-Inflation Risk Premium for Commodity and Stock Market Returns
+Commodity Inflation Risk Premium and Stock Market Returns

 (with Emmanouil Platanakis, Xiaoxia Ye and Guofu Zhou) SSRN version DATA PAGE